crazyuploader/rreading-glasses/README.md

 an improvement or if it would be better to match the official behavior more exactly.

-- Book titles no longer include subtitles (so `{Book Title}` behaves like `{Book TitleNoSub}` by default).
+- Titles no longer automatically include subtitles _unless_ multiple books have the same primary title (as is often the case with series).
 This de-clutters the UI, cleans up the directory layout, and improves import matching but __you may need to re-import some works with long subtitles__.
 I think the trade-off is worth it but others might disagree — let me know!

 - The "best" (original) edition is always preferred to make cover art more consistently high-quality.
 Additionally, books are no longer returned with